Wanda Stopa: Popular culture

-Ernest Hemingway was a one time tenant and friend of Stopa's lover, Kenley Smith.
+Ernest Hemingway was once a tenant and friend of Stopa's lover, Kenley Smith.
 After reading of the scandal in the newspaper, Hemingway privately reacted to it with dark amusement.

 In 2019, Stopa's story was featured in a Season 13 episode of the American television series Deadly Women, with Kelsie Feltrin portraying Stopa.

-The story of Wanda Stopa was also the subject of episode 108 of the Chicago History Podcast.
-The award winning blog 1,001 Chicago Afternoons by Paul Dailing delved into story of Wanda Stopa in post number 283, named The Murderess Down the Block.
+Stopa's story was also the subject of episode 108 of the Chicago History Podcast.

+The award-winning blog 1,001 Chicago Afternoons by Paul Dailing delved into the story in post number 283, named "The Murderess Down the Block".